obarrilero/sambuca/README.md

         $ mkvirtualenv -a . --system-site-packages sambuca

-10. Install the sambuca and sambuca\_agdc packages into your virtual environment in development mode.
-This makes the packages available via symlinks to your development code, so that code changes are reflected in the package without reinstallation (although you need to restart your python environment, or use the IPython `%autoreload` extension):
+10. Ensure the virtual environment is activated:

         $ workon sambuca

+11. Install the sambuca and sambuca\_agdc packages and dependencies into your virtual environment in development mode.
+This makes the packages available via symlinks to your development code, so that code changes are reflected in the package without reinstallation (although you need to restart your python environment, or use the IPython `%autoreload` extension).

+    The makefile contains a workaround to the issue with sphinx and pytest that occurs when the --system-site-packages flag was used to create the virtual environment.
+The issue occurs if pytest or sphinx are available in the system packages, as they cannot load plugins that have been installed locally to the virtual environment.
+For this reason, the makefile forces these packages to be installed locally while still allowing access to the optimised numpy and scipy packages from the system:

+        $ workon sambuca
         $ cdproject
-        $ python setup.py develop

-11. Install additional packages specified in the setup.py script:

         $ cd sambuca
-        $ pip install --upgrade -e.[dev,test]
+        $ make sitepkg-develop
         $ cd ../sambuca_agdc
-        $ pip install --upgrade -e.[dev,test]
+        $ make sitepkg-develop

 Every time
 ----------